MDW-94/G38_SoloProject_PetCareConsole/README.md

 - contact details for owner could be substituted for owner_id - another table could be made
 - user should be able to add, delete, save and update pets and vets
+- convert str value of pet DOB to datetime

 ##### Initial Thoughts of Extra Functionality: